mateszko090214/WebOS/README.md

 - Modify JavaScript to add new apps or features
 - Add wallpapers to the Pictures folder in the virtual filesystem
 - Extend the ThemeEngine with new phosphor profiles
+- Create custom live wallpaper modes using the procedural generation system

 ## Browser Support